How to Change Preferred Band for Wi-Fi adapter in Windows 11

 Why Change Your Wi-Fi Band?

-When you connect to a Wi-Fi network with multiple bands, Windows automatically connect to the band with the strongest signal.
+When you connect to a Wi-Fi network with multiple bands, Windows automatically connects to the band with the strongest signal.
 But this isn’t always the best choice.
 You might get connected to the slower 2.4GHz band instead of a faster 5GHz or 6GHz band.

 By setting a preferred band, you tell your Wi-Fi adapter which band to prioritize when it’s available.